 This is not the only village in Kent which features Wodin on it's village sign.
 Woodnesborough situated a mile from sandwich also features Wodin.
 In the Domesday survey, the village was called Wanesberge.
 Woodnesborough village centre is the Woden Hill, whence its name is derived.
 This hill is a very high mound, Edward Hasted, the 18th century Kentish topographer suggested, the hill was a burial site raised over those who fell in the battle between Ceoldred, king of Mercia and Ina king of Wessex in 715 A.D.

 The truth of our old faith in the true gods is hidden every where in England.
-All Anglo Saxon heathens should support our English customs and ways rather then seek answers by following the Icelandic version of our faith called Asatru.
-Anglo Saxon heathenry a faith/path that comes from our English soil and connects us to our ancestors.
-We are Angles and Saxon's let's all rejoice in that and be proud of our own ways.
-Just as the Icelandic folk rejoice in their history and roots.
+All Anglo Saxon heathens should support our English customs and ways of our faith.
+Asatru is a path that comes from our English soil and connects us to our ancestors.
+We are Angles and Saxon's let's all rejoice in that and be proud of our own ways and roots.

 No comments: